Episode 216: Awake

 Nearly all of them had broken under interrogation, made statements praising their captors or had denounced the United States in the American way, had made largely false confessions regarding various American war crimes.

 People thought these men must have been brainwashed through some inscrutable new communist method of mind control.
+But a young psychiatrist named Julian West found that the truth was much simpler.

-The men had been forced to stay awake and they fell apart.
+The men had been forced to stay awake, and they fell apart.

+Some of the men were never the same.
 Sleep deprivation has been part of CIA interrogation techniques ever since.

 That same psychiatrist was in the booth with Peter Tripp,